-Professor Laura Artesani, Professor Webb Parker, and Professor Philip Edelman, Advisors
+Prof. Laura Artesani, Prof. Rebecca DeWan, and Prof. Philip Edelman, Advisors

-This is a four-year professional degree for students who intend to make music a career either as a public school teacher or supervisor of music.
+This is a four-year professional degree for students who intend to be music educators in public or private schools.
 The degree provides for many professional opportunities and serves also as preparation for graduate study in music.
 Upon satisfactory completion of the music education course of study, the student is certified to teach music at both the elementary and secondary levels.
 A half hour recital is required in the junior year.
-All students elect an Instrumental Concentration, Vocal Concentration or Piano Concentration, however, a double concentration (instrumental/vocal) is available, to be noted on student's transcript, for B.M.
-Education majors.
-All music education students must pass a piano proficiency examination before turning in their student teaching application.
+All students elect an Instrumental Concentration, Vocal Concentration or Piano Concentration.
+A double concentration (instrumental/vocal) is available to music education majors, to be noted on student's transcript.
+All music education majors must pass a piano proficiency examination before turning in their student teaching applications.